Glass dropper bottles of herbal tinctures made from locally grown herbs at Foggy River Farm

 • Gentle plant constituents, including some polysaccharides

-Glycerites tend to be milder than alcohol tinctures and are often chosen by those avoiding alcohol, including children, though they don’t extract the full spectrum of compounds that alcohol can.
+Glycerites tend to be milder than alcohol tinctures and are often chosen by those avoiding alcohol, including for use with children, though they don’t extract as wide a range of compounds as alcohol-based tinctures.

 Tinctures vs Tea: What’s the Difference?

-Drinking a cup of herbal tea and taking a tincture are not interchangeable experiences — and both have their place.
+Drinking a cup of herbal tea and taking a tincture are not interchangeable experiences.
+Both have their place, and understanding the difference can make working with herbs feel much more intuitive.

 Two Ways Herbal Tinctures Are Commonly Used

 In practice, tinctures generally fall into two broad patterns of use.
-Understanding this distinction can help you choose — and use — them more intuitively.
+Understanding this distinction can help you choose & use them more intuitively.

 Tinctures for As-Needed Support